ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ## Instrument stuck in `WAITING` state

 We have observed on a couple of occasions that the DAE got stuck in `WAITING` despite no blocks being outside of runcontrol limits.
 The cause is yet unclear but in the meantime a restart of the `RUNCTRL_01` IOC seems to fix the issue.

+## ISISDAE reports `time regimes 1 and 2 are incompatible`

+Time regimes are incompatible when their starts differ by a non-integer number.